 The University of Vermont recognizes that Unmanned Aircraft Systems (UAS), commonly referred to as drones, are gaining in popularity in recreation, research, and commercial use.
-We have also recognized that operating these aircraft on campus is difficult, to say the least.
-With our close proximity to Burlington International, the state's busiest airport, and being nestled in the City of Burlington, flight operations are complex and requires a great deal of planning and preparation.
-As such, we have developed a policy with the goal to allow UAS operation with approval by a committee of UAS, risk management, and public safety representatives known as the UAS Working Group.
-Their goal is to provide opportunities to utilize this technology when it is done so in a safe and responsible manner.
-We are not currently allowing students to operate drones on campus for recreational or hobby flying but we are working with several students who are developing a Drone Club on campus with the goal to identify a safe area to fly.
+Operating these aircraft on campus can be difficult for a number of reasons including our close proximity to Patrick Leahy International Airport (the state's busiest) and the City of Burlington.
+Flight operations are complex and require a great deal of planning and preparation.
+As such, UVM has a policy which allows UAS operation with approval by a committee known as the UAS Working Group.
+The goal is to provide opportunities to utilize this technology when it is done in a safe and responsible manner.
+We are not currently allowing students to operate drones on campus for recreational or hobby flying but we are working with students to develop a Drone Club.

 Please refer to the Unmanned Aircraft (Drones and Model Aircraft) University Operating Procedure (PDF) for guidance on UAS operations on campus or flying off campus when representing the University of Vermont.